CharlotteGore/Tween/Readme.md

 Every few years I seem to have another crack at writing some kind of animation utility.
 With new sub-millisecond timings available to decent browsers and CommonJS taking off, it made sense to do something better suited to the modern world.
 I was never happy with the jQuery style object configuration of tweens.

-Tween takes advantage of ["Render-Loop"](http://github.com/CharlotteGore/render-loop), which is a central, single animation loop that offers sub-millisecond timings and task scheduling for all animations to hook into and use.
+Tween takes advantage of ["Tick"](http://github.com/CharlotteGore/tick), which is a central, single animation loop that offers sub-millisecond timings and normalised outputs.

 It also uses ["Easing"](http://github.com/CharlotteGore/easing).
-I took the old Bezier Curve based easing and turned it into a standalone module that could take user configurable normalised cubic bezier curves that match the way easing can be customised for CSS3.
+I took the old Bezier Curve based easing and turned it into a standalone module that could take user configurable normalised cubic bezier curves and, when used in CSS3 Curve mode identically replicates `transition-timing-function: cubic-bezier()` based easing.

 Inspired by ["Component/Tween"](http://github.com/component/tween) I shamelessly borrowed their concept of tweening objects rather than single values.
 So, you can do: